rickhull/compsci/README.md

 ## [`Heap`](lib/compsci/heap.rb) data structure

 `CompleteNaryTree` implementation.
 Both minheaps and maxheaps are supported.
+Any number of children may be provided via `child_slots`.
 The primary operations are `Heap#push` and `Heap#pop`.
-See the
-[heap example](examples/heap.rb) which can be executed (among other examples) via `rake examples`.
+See the [heap example](examples/heap.rb) which can be executed (among other examples) via `rake examples`.